SooryaGeorge7/Patient-Manager/README.md

 * I want to view patient's details
 * I want to add appointments for a patient.
 * I want to edit or view treatments.
-* I want to find the price of treatments
+* I want to find the price of treatments.

 ### Returning visitor
 * I want to be able to log in succesfully.